 - You can pay through January 5 of the following year without interest.

-- If paid January 6 or later, a 2 percent interest charge applies for the month of January.
+- If paid January 6 or later, a 2% interest charge applies for the month of January.

-- An additional 0.75 percent interest is added every month after that until the bill is paid in full.
+- An additional 0.75% interest is added every month after that until the bill is paid in full.

 For closings, the tax bill is prorated at closing based on the date of transfer, so you and the seller each pay your share of the year.
 Your closing attorney handles this on the settlement statement.